azimonti/schrodinger-equation-simulation/README.md

 - **Potential Types**:
   - Free space
   - Particle in a box
+  - Particle with barrier (in a box or in free space)
-  - Particle in a box with barrier
+  - Particle with multiple slits (in a box or in free space)

 - **Wavefunction Initialization**:
   - Wavepackets